Conference Video Production

 • In-camera audio control

-All footage is captured in camera and on a separate back-up recorder for complete redundancy.
+Footage is recorded in-camera and on a separate recorder for redundancy.

 live streamed close up shot